 - No audition is required, as the BACS Music Major is a primarily academic study of music (please note that the program is not suitable for students who are interested in being a music teacher in the public school system).

 - Shape your career around Music with the option to minor in Business or receive a certificate in Ethnomusicology.
-Find out more in Program Delivery.
+Find out more in Program Details.

 - With rich audio archives, a state-of-the-art Rotary Music Performance and Digitization Lab, and access to a thriving traditional music scene, opportunities are endless for research for music students on Cape Breton Island.